-Learn@UW (UW-Madison Only) - External LMS Integrations
+Learn@UW - External LMS Integrations (UW-Madison)

 This document is for users of a UW-Madison learning management system (LMS) who are interested in knowing more about the process for integrating external, third-party vendor tools with it.
 It also includes a link to the integration request form.

 Increasingly, vendors are developing varieties of add-on software that can be easily connected with learning management systems such as D2L for the purposes of "extending" the functionality of the LMS.
 The terms "external" or "third-party" refer to applications and services that are not owned or operated by UW-Madison but can be integrated with our campus LMSs.
 These integrations are becoming more and more common among textbook publishers as they continue to deliver textbook and courseware content online.

 Vendors often develop their tools using Learning Tools Interoperability, or LTI, to integrate with the LMS.
 LTI enables a standard method for the delivery of data between the LMS to the tool provider.
 It is the preferred integration standard.

 Generally, after a tool is integrated with the LMS it appears within the LMS as a link or a widget within a course and allows a user to be logged in and recognized by the third-party's tool environment.
 Sometimes it can include the passage of data, such as grades, back and forth between the vendor's environment and the LMS.

 How long does it take?

 Integrating a tool with a UW-Madison LMS requires the assistance of the Learn@UW Madison Service Team.
 In the past, these have taken anywhere from 3-4 months to implement.